-THMT 3312 Research Methods Seminar for

-Tourism and Hospitality half unit

-THMT 4409 Strategic Management for

-Tourism and Hospitality half unit

-1 5

-BUSI 2255 Introduction to Information

-Systems in Organizations half unit

-or

-INTE 2245 Database and Spreadsheet Applications I half unit

-In the second se

-BUSI 3362 Finance - Tourism Services half unit

-MATH 2208 Introduction to Probability and Statistics I half unit

-MATH 2209 Introduction to Probability and StatisticsI I half unit

-Humanities ele ective half unit

-Arts or science e electives at the 2000-level one unit

-Tourism and H Iospitality electives t hree units

-Free elective half unit

-THMT 3399 Practicum II 560 hours
+TUMT 4400 Tourism and Hospitality HMT 4409 Strategic Management for 1 HW1 4409 Tourism and Hospitality half unit BUSI 2255 or Introduction to Information Systems in Organizations half unit INTE 2245 Database and Spreadsheet Applications I half unit BUSI 3362 MATH 2208 half unit MATH 2209 Probability and Statistics I Introduction to half unit Probability and Statistics II half unit Humanities e half unit Arts or science Tourism and Free elective one unit three units half unit THMT 3399 Practicum II 560 hours

-If, in any year, these courses are not available, Tourism and Hospitality Management students may substitute BUSI 3361 for BUSI 3362 and BUSI 4400 for THMT 4409.
+^{} If, in any year, these courses are not available, Tourism and Hospitality Management students may substitute BUSI 3361 for BUSI 3362 and BUSI 4400 for THMT 4409.

-Of which 1 $\frac{1}{2}$ units must be at the 4000-level.
+^{} Of which 1 1⁄2 units must be at the 4000-level.